EmmanuelAdubasim/Responsiveness-and-Media-Queries/README.md

 # Responsiveness-and-Media-Queries

 https://emmanueladubasim.github.io/Responsiveness-and-Media-Queries/
-the link upwards is the link to the page
+This link is the link to the page